 Little children, keep yourselves from idols.1 John 5:21(ESV)

-These believers in John's day were surrounded on every side by objects of pagan worship and religious relics, that were of given equal importance with God or substituted for Him.
-But anything or anyone that lays equal or greater claim to our affection for Him is no less an idol in our own lives.
+These believers in John's day were surrounded on every side by objects of pagan worship and religious relics that were given equal importance with God or substituted for Him.
+But anything or anyone that lays equal or greater claim to our affection for Him, is no less an idol in our own lives.

-Loving Father, I discover how easy it is for people and things, activities and customs to creep into my life and push You from the throne of my life.
-Help me to stay ever closer to You, in thought, word and deed, knowing that only as You are lifted up on the throne of my life, will the things of this world take their proper, subordinate place, in Jesus name I pray, AMEN.
+Heavenly Father, I know how easy it is for people and things, activities and customs, to creep into my life and push You from the throne of my life.
+Help me to stay ever close to You in thought, word, and deed, knowing that only as You are lifted up on the throne of my life, will the things of this world take their proper, subordinate place.
+In Jesus' name I pray, AMEN.